d-artagnan-db/SafeServer/README.md

-# How to use Install SafeServer?
+# How to use install ?

-To Install SafeServer and any other dependency just do in each project. mvn install -DskipTests

-The project is an HBase coprocessor that can be installed according to HBases documentation.
+The setup instructions can be found on the project's website.